 HM Revenue and Customs has an online calculator which help you calculate whether you would be better off using childcare vouchers.
 Read more detail about childcare vouchers.

-All 3- and 4-year-olds in England and some 2-year-olds (see below) are entitled to free early education sessions.
-This is usually taken as 15 hours of free early education per week for 38 weeks of the year.
-This applies until they reach compulsory school age (the term following their 5th birthday).
+All 3- and 4-year-olds in England and some 2-year-olds (see below) are entitled to 15 "free" hours of early education sessions.
+Eligible 3- and 4-year-olds are also able to claim a further 15 hours, making a total of 30 hours.
+This is usually taken over 38 weeks of the year, but may be "stretched" across the full year.
+The offer applies until children reach compulsory school age (the term following their 5th birthday).
 This is known as the free entitlement.

 Funded places can be offered by: